hanabi/hanabi.github.io/variant-specific/Dual-Color_(6_Suits).md

 ### Order Chop Move Change

-* Normally, *Order Chop Moves*, are "turned off" when two different 1's have different amounts of positive clues on them.
+* Normally, *Order Chop Moves*, are "turned off" when two different 1's have different positive clues on them.
   * For example, Order Chop Moves would be "turned off" in the situation where Alice has one 1 has a positive 1 clue on it, and Alice has another 1 with a positive 1 clue on it and a positive red clue on it.
-* In the "Dual Color (6 Suit)" variant, *Order Chop Moves* are never turned off when there are two different 1's, regardless of the amount of positive color clues or negative color clues on them.
+* In the "Dual Color (6 Suit)" variant, *Order Chop Moves* are never turned off when there are two different 1's, regardless of different positive or negative color clues on them.
 * The only exception is when the exact identity of the 1 is known (e.g. from being completely "filled in").
 In this situation, *Order Chop Moves* are turned off.